Biden bill to help millions escape higher health care costs

 Some parents, for example, sign their children up for Medicaid but skip buying coverage for themselves, he said.

-“It’s really said to see folks who will say, I’ll forgo treatment, or won’t go visit the doctor,” Poindexter said.
+“It’s really sad to see folks who will say, I’ll forgo treatment, or won’t go visit the doctor,” Poindexter said.

 Fewer people have had to make that calculation with the subsidies, Poindexter said, attributing the lowered prices to a 9% increase in new enrollees in the state last year.

-Associated Press writer Adam Beam in Sacramento, California, contributed to this report.
+Associated Press writer Adam Beam in Sacramento, Calif., contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.